codinasion-archive/codinasion-programme/programme/sum-of-digits/README.md

 ---
 title: Sum of Digits
-description: Write a program to print sum of digits
+description: Write a programme to print sum of digits
 contributors:
   - PA11TEDDU
   - debaghosh